byte-of-87/GolfSolitaire/README.md

 # GolfSolitaire
-Module 3 - Modifying Prospector Solitaire to create a new version of Solitaire.
+Module 3 - Modifying Prospector Solitaire to create a new version of Solitaire. \
+build